far-eye/jest-github-action/README.md

 If no test cases are pesent for any changed file, then it will mark PR as success.

+**
+Note - When calculating file changed in current PR, if there are more 300 files in the diff, it will only pick 300 files.
+For now pagination support is not added in this action.
+Refer this link for more details - https://docs.github.com/en/rest/commits/commits?apiVersion=2022-11-28#compare-two-commits **

 ## Example usage

 ```yaml